Skip to content ↓

 Progression Through Teach Computing

-• Early Years – exploring technology through play, curiosity and real-world experiences
+Early Years – exploring technology through play, curiosity and real-world experiences.

 Thinking and Working Like Computer Scientists

-• predict, test and debug programs
+• design, write, test and debug computer programs

-• use logical reasoning to explain outcomes
+• use logical reasoning to predict, explain and improve outcomes

-• evaluate digital systems and content
+• evaluate digital systems and online content critically

 Inclusion and Impact